 Strategic Plan & Community Report

 ISS has always been committed to a process of continual review and improvement, focusing on educational research and best practice to provide the most effective and beneficial educational experience for each of our students.
-This is why, after we developed our mission and vision in 2009 with Dr. Jerry Larson, the school embarked on an ambitious Strategic Planning process.

 For a detailed summary of our entire strategic planning process and publications see below.